 Many wealth gurus teach the income side of the equation as the “fast path” to wealth; however, if you don’t master the spending side of the equation, you still run a high risk of failure due to the all-too-common mistake of allowing spending to rise as fast as income.

-The greatest wealth builders focus on both sides of the equation together.
+Tips: The greatest wealth builders focus on both sides of the equation together.

 They maximise savings by controlling spending while growing income at the same time.

 It’s the quickest, most certain path to increased savings for investment.

 The third component to the equation – invest wisely – is also simple because everything you need to learn is available for free in the public domain.

 You don’t have to take investment seminars or build extraordinary expertise.